What made you want to become an RCPCH Ambassador?

 What are the benefits of being an RCPCH Ambassador?

-What advice would you give to someone considering to apply for this role?
+What advice would you give to someone considering applying for this role?